GHOST-FACE-TLI/freemarket_sample_64a/README.md

 #Association
--belongs_to :user
+- belongs_to :user
--has_many :goods
+- has_many :goods
--has_one :price
+- has_one :price